aimms/how-to/C_Language/109-convert-compound-sets.rst

 .. caution:: Do not Copy/Paste the section ``Set Mapping Declarations`` of the runtime library!
 When you Copy/Paste, the copied section still contains references to the runtime indexes.
 This causes compilation errors upon restart.

-Now is a good time to save the project, exit AIMMS, and create a backup copy of your project.
+Now is a good time to save the project, exit AIMMS, and create another backup copy of your project.

 .. _Step_Conversion_Copy_Input_Cases: